kogakure/website-hugo-hamburg.stefanimhoff.de/README.md

 ## Licence

 All content is copyrighted by [Stefan Imhoff] unless otherwise stated.
 Feel free to learn from the source code and reuse code for your projects.
-The only thing which is not allowed is the usage of my design (the unique combination of layout, fonts, images), private photos and logo.
+The only thing which is not allowed is the usage of my design (the unique combination of layout, fonts, images).

 In easier words: **This is not a free theme**.
 Learn from it.
 Remix.
 Reuse.
 Build your own stuff.